Halloween Havoc (2000): Reception

 In 2016, Kevin Pantoja of 411Mania gave the event a rating of 1.5 [Extremely Horrendous], stating, "Oh my goodness.
 WCW 2000 again brings me one of the worst Pay-Per-Views of all time.
 Seriously, this is abysmal.
 It’s like WCW was purposely putting on the worst possible shows.
 Think about this.
 The first two matches combined for five and a half stars.
 The next nine managed two and a half and I might have been generous.
 Never watch this show.
 It is absolutely dire."

+The event was voted by the Wrestling Observer Newsletter as the worst major wrestling show of 2000.

 Aftermath

 Booker T continued to feud with Scott Steiner during the entire month of November, and successfully defended the WCW World Heavyweight Championship against Steiner at Millennium Final.
 Steiner defeated Booker T to win the championship in a straitjacket steel cage match at Mayhem, and would remain champion until the final episode of WCW Monday Nitro on March 26, 2001, when he lost the championship to Booker T (who held the United States Heavyweight Championship) in a winner-take-all match.

 The 2000 Halloween Havoc was the final Halloween Havoc event produced by WCW, as in March 2001, WCW was acquired by the World Wrestling Federation (WWF); the WWF was renamed to WWE in 2002.
 After 19 years since WWE's acquisition of WCW, the company revived the event in 2020 for their developmental brand, NXT, to be held as a television special episode of NXT.
 It has since been held as an annual event for NXT.